santosh0787/consul_terraform_example/README.md

    `terraform plan`
    `terraform apply`

-If you goto the Consul URL, you will see terraform state key/value will be created.
+ Goto the Consul URL, you will see terraform state key/value will be created.
+ If you close the Consul session data will be lost.

+This can be extended with Consul Server-Agent mode to make data persistent and enabling ACL for secure access.